-West Oakland was then one of the most dangerous places in America, a ghetto so called, the place everybody in the Bay Area avoided and feared, the rotten part of the tomato in one of the most prosperous and innovative regions in the world.
+West Oakland was then one of the most dangerous places in America, a ghetto so called, the place everybody in the Bay Area avoided.

 In this heavily urbanized parcel of land near the body of water that leads to the Pacific Ocean, an American city undergoing rapid transition, a number of living quarters cobbled together with found materials line the road.

 Some of these domestic arrangements are cleverly adapted dumpsters on wheels, and once decorated to suit the occupant’s taste appear reasonably habitable, cheerful even.